emc211/optane-kdb-report/README.md

 ## Background

 This blog assumes reader already has some knowledge of Optane persistent memory and how kdb has been adapted to interact with it.
 More information on this [here](https://code.kx.com/q/kb/optane).
+Also very good tech talk from [AquaQ](https://www.aquaq.co.uk/q/aquaquarantine-kdb-tech-talks-2/#optane).

 While there has been research published in the kdb community showing the effectiveness of Optane as an extremely fast disk, ["performing up to almost 10 times faster than when run against high-performance NVMe"](https://kx.com/blog/overcoming-the-memory-challenge-with-optane).
 However there as yet, has been no published research using Optane as a volatile memory source.